C. H. Lang

 “Tools fit snugly and firmly in clutch, and can be easily released by tapping plunger on a solid base.” –As long as that solid base is not a piano cabinet.

-Lang Combination handle, in hard rubber, as offered in the Higel, Toronto 1906 Catalogue.
+Lang Combination handle, version 1, in hard rubber, as offered in the Higel, Toronto 1906 Catalogue.

 Lyon & Healy combination tool set.
-This first version was the only handle that bore any resemblance to the former Lang product.
+This second version was the only handle that bore any resemblance to the former Lang product.

 Otherwise, 97% of Lang’s designs remained unchanged save for the signature.